 Even at low levels, anxiety causes muscle tension, which in turn leads to aches, pains and twitching eyes.

 He also writes how anxiety can damage the brain and affect memory.
+Stress from anxiety raises cortison levels and inflammation and can bring on arthritis and psoriasis.
 What happens to a paranoid person whose memory deteriorates and gets strange aches, pains and twitches?
 He might conclude that he is being poisoned.
 He may be always on the watch for whoever he thinks is poisoning him.

 What are the consequences of paranoia and being in a constant defensive state?
 One would expect one's adrenaline levels to go up.
 Cushing, in 1913, maintained that "psychic conditions profoundly influence the discharges from the glands of internal secretion" (Cushing H. Psychiatric disturbances associated with disorders of ductless glands.
 American Journal of Insanity 1913;69:96590.).
 He discovered hyperadrenalism and described the syndrome, now named after him, characterized by the presence of "sleeplessness, inability to concentrate, visual disturbances" and "fits of unnatural irritability alternated with periods of depression" (Cushing H. Basophil adenomas of the pituitary body and their clinical manifestations.
 Bulletin of the Johns Hopkins Hospital 1932;50:13795.).